niemasd/How-to-Teach-Online/teach_online/modalities.md

 ### The Good

-The primary benefit of fully in-person instruction is that it can make direct interactions between the instructor and the students easier and more natural to facilitate.
+A primary benefit of fully in-person instruction is that it can make direct interactions between the instructor and the students easier and more natural to facilitate.
 For example, instructors have the ability to physically move around the classroom, which enables instructors to employ engaging teaching techniques such as